Les Voix de l’économie

 Fake news, fraudulent use of data, foreign interference, and social networks strength – for the past two years, digitalization has disrupted politics.
 Citizens are taking the floor to reshape institutional frameworks of the last 60 years.
 Ultimately, the notion of trust is what now lies at the heart of these issues and upsets the current balances of power.
 But how far will this go?

-Speakers: Gilles Finchelstein (Fondation JeanJaures), Alexandre Jost (Fabrique Spinoza) and Michel Rousseau (Fondation Concorde)
+Speakers: Alexandre Jost (Fabrique Spinoza), Michel Rousseau (Fondation Concorde) and Marie-Laure Sauty de Chalon (Les Gracques)

 Witness: Carla Aerts (UCL education)